matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 #### Errors:

-An HTTP response with a status code of 404 is returned if the target server is not a member of the requested room.
+An HTTP response with a status code of 404 is returned if the target server is not a member of the requested room or the requesting server is not allowed to access the room.

-TODO How to  differentiate between unknown vs. unaccessible rooms.

-## Potential issues

-TODO

 ### MSC1772 Ordering